About

 Background

-I've been building AI systems for the past few years — knowledge bases, research pipelines, and tools that help people think through complex questions.
-Before that, I built and sold a startup (EventIgnite), which gave me an appreciation for building things people actually want to use.
+I have a degree in computer science and have been building AI systems since 2020 — knowledge bases, research pipelines, agents, and the evaluation tooling that makes them reliable.
+Before that, I founded and sold a software and media startup, EventIgnite, which gave me an appreciation for building things people actually want to use.

 What I Think About